andyhasit/redrunner/README.md

 To see how it works, look at the **tests** and **demos** (user guide coming soon).

+#### Performance

 I've been testing performance using [js-framework-benchmark](https://github.com/krausest/js-framework-benchmark) and it measures up pretty well.

-It is faster than React in almost every test, the bundles are much smaller, and the code looks nicer too.
+It is faster than React in all but one test, the bundles are *much*\* smaller, and the code looks nicer too.

 I'm yet to raise a PR on there to add RedRunner, just been testing it locally to date.

+\* The same benchmark app is 4.8K compared to 39K (both gzipped).

 #### Installation